spring-projects/spring-integration/CONTRIBUTING.md

 * 56f9581b85a8a40bbcf2461ffc0753212669a68d Update Spring Social Twitter version to 1.0.4
 ```

-If you see intersecting lines, that usually means that you forgot to rebase you branch.
+If you see intersecting lines, that usually means that you forgot to rebase your branch.
 As mentioned earlier, **please rebase against main** before issuing a pull request.

 ## Follow the Code Style